pranigopu/pranigopu.github.io/docs/philosophy/epistemology/rationality-in-practice.md

 In particular, when entering a narrower context, we must grasp how our essential purpose translates into the narrower context, i.e. we must grasp what is and is not relevant to keep in mind, and what narrower purposes to pursue.
 In fact, when we can only enter a narrower context rationally with respect to a purpose, namely the purpose of concretising and thus realising the broader purpose of life-affirmation as per our current context.

-### Principle of value-seeking
-**_A principle that supports the validity of the others_**

-The basic idea here is: the achievement of values is conditional, time-bound and a constant need in some form, i.e. there is not state of life and no point in life that does not require the pursuit and achievement of values in some form.
-For a volitional being in particular, the values to be pursued and achieved when conscious necessarily extend to values that sustain one's self-motivated existence, which means conscious life-affirmation involves not only the automatic pursuit of values (e.g. breathing, digesting, etc.) but also the volitional pursuit of values.
-Why?
-Because a volitional existence can only be sustained by integrating one's present with some potential and by valuing consciousness to the fullest (which is not contradicted by actual unconsciousness, since sustaining the capacity of one's consciousness to the fullest also requires rest, sleep and perhaps other acute needs, such as surgery, that may involve actual unconsciousness).
-In other words, to sustain our existence as volitional beings, we need to recognise and strive for some valuable potential (which could be as direct as enjoying the moment).

-**NOTE**: _Choosing not to pursue values at any given moment is to choose not to pursue a purpose at the given moment; here, no valid cognition is possible.
-More precisely, consistent rationality demands consistent value-orientation._

-Hence, since (1) the capacity and fullest long-range exercise of consciousness is valuable to our existence, and since (2) the pursuit of value (with the standard of value being life) and thus the need for rationality is ever-present when conscious, even an occasional but deliberate violation of rational principles (e.g. indulging in non-essentials, arbitrary concerns, etc.) is a violation of our value for life as such, in some form.
-If the violation of rational principles is a habit or practice, then we devalue our life as a whole, serving ultimately to degrade and destroy it.

-**NOTE**: _In contemplative or reflective contexts, the purpose is to expand our thinking beyond regular considerations, which means in such contexts, what would be non-essential in other contexts may not be non-essential in these._

 ### Integrating the above principles into a broader principle
 Speaking on a personal basis, each of the above principles I have outlined have taken my approach to rationality from near-paralysing overthinking and compulsiveness (in thought and action) to an alert yet sustainable and life-affirming focus on reality.
 However, I realised that there is another key principle that ties the above principles and adds an important level of clarity about the means to achieve efficiency in thought without evasion.
 The principle is as follows: